Issue 001 Live

 Two weeks.

 This is the Mythos thesis in motion.
 The myth is that the modern security stack is a portfolio of best-of-breed point tools.
 The market is voting against that with cheque-books — $8.5B+ deployed in two weeks to compress the standalone-vendor layer.
-Two of these names are in our stack today.
-STACK = vendor we represent.
-WATCH = adjacency we should be reading.
+STACK = tracked emerging vendor.
+WATCH = adjacency category to read.

 ▮ ACQUISITION TAPE · APR–MAY 2026